-“We should protect children and their ability to make adult decisions when they’re adults,” Poilievre said.
+“We should protect children and their ability to make adult decisions when they’re adults,” he said.

-For months, Poilievre has said he supports the rights of parents to raise their children as they wish, and urged Trudeau to “butt out” of provincial decisions about schools and hospitals.
+For months, the federal Conservative leader has said he supports the rights of parents to raise their children as they wish, and urged Trudeau to “butt out” of provincial decisions about schools and hospitals.

-On Tuesday he accused the prime minister of launching attacks against families “who are trying to protect their kids.”
+He accused the prime minister on Wednesday of launching attacks against families “who are trying to protect their kids.”